quantum-kite/kite/docs/documentation/index.md

 The tutorial is structured as follows:

-1. Learn about KITE's workflow
+1. Learning KITE's workflow
-2. Build a tight-binding model using [`#!python pb.Lattice`][lattice]
+2. Building a tight-binding model using [`#!python pb.Lattice`][lattice]
-3. How to specify the settings for a calculation
+3. How to define the settings for KITE simulations
-4. How to calculate the different target-functions
+4. How to calculate the different target functions
-5. Post-process the results with [*KITE-tools*][kitetools]
+5. Post-processing the results with [*KITE-tools*][kitetools]
 6. Adding disorder or magnetic field to the tight-binding model
 7. How to edit the [HDF5]-file
-8. Optimize the settings for various calculations
+8. Optimizing the settings for various calculations

 !!!
 Info "More examples"